-Guidance for the preparation of the prospectus is provided by the student's Guidance committee Two copies should be submitted to the chairperson.
+Guidance for the preparation of the prospectus is provided by the student's guidance committee.
+The document should be submitted to the Faculty Supervisor.
 The guidance committee will review the document and request and secure appropriate revisions in preparation for review by the Doctor of Education Oversight Committee and IRB.
-The student may present the prospectus to the guidance committee prior to the oral proficiency examination.
+The student should present the prospectus to the guidance committee prior to the oral proficiency examination.
 After the guidance committee's satisfactory preliminary review of the prospectus, the student should submit corrected copies of the prospectus to the Doctor of Education Office for review by the Doctor of Education Oversight Committee.
 The copies are due to the Doctor of Education Office no later than one week before the EdD Oversight Committee meeting.